Kamosabe/streamqueue/ZeroMQ/1-introduction.md

 ## introduction
 * not a traditional message queue
-* looks like an embeddable networking library but acts like a concurrency framework
+* looks like an embedable networking library but acts like a concurrency framework
 * gives sockets that carry atomic messages across various transports like in-process, inter-process, TCP, multicast.
 * Zero stands for: zero broker, zero latency, zero administration, zero cost, zero waste: culture of minimalism.
 * "how to connect any code to any code, anywhere"